invadium/retest/README.md

 ## Intro

-What if I tell you, that you can test your system without a testing framework using nothing, but a single shell script and a bunch of plain text files.
+What if I tell you, that you can test your system without a testing framework, using nothing, but a bunch of bash scripts and text files.

 With ReTest it is possible to setup a minimalistic testing environment just by dropping a single shell